GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 Requirements
 ============

-**SIFRA** is built in Python 2.7.
+**SIRA** is built in Python 2.7.
 Python hardware requirements are fairly minimal.
 Most modern systems based on x86 architecture should be able to run this software.

-SIFRA has been tested on the following operating systems:
+SIRA has been tested on the following operating systems:

 - OS X 10.11
 - Ubuntu 14.04 (64 bit)